 Cut your pie into generous slabs.
 Pair with a green salad and/or a soup.

-1/Place soy curls (8oz/227g) in hot water (not boiling).
+1/Place 1 package soy curls (8oz/227g) in hot water (not boiling).
 Add enough water to completely cover the curls.
 Let soak for 10 minutes.

 2/Drain soy curls and rinse in cold water.
 Using the underside of a spoon, press gently on the soy